punit170/DSL-for-LogicGate-designers/README.md

 ).eval
 ```

    + Fields declared inside an interface are called `ConstantField`.
 These fields do not have any access modifier.
 They are inherited by classes that implement the interface.
    + In order for constant fields to be created, they must be assigned a value inside the constructor.
 Failure to do so will result in the `ConstantField` not getting created.

 ---

-#### Extend
+### <ins>Extend</ins>

 ###### Description
 The `Extend` construct in ScOOlang is responsible for achieving inheritance.
 It allows either a class (concrete or abstract) to extend another class (concrete or abstract) or an interface to extend another interface.